johanan/ejosh/content/posts/why-i-prefer-errors-to-exceptions/index.md

 Here are the key points to remember.

 1. The type signature of a function should tell you what the function returns and how the function may fail.
 This allows the caller to make a decision about what to do.
 Exceptions throw a massive wrench in that.
 2. Well, now don't we have to unwrap or check this value every single time we use it?
 Not if it is a monad.
 Monadic transfers are the functions that allow you to combine or map over the `Result` without unwrapping it.
 All functional languages allow you to do this in increasingly terse syntax.
+For example, `do` notation in Haskell.
 3. F# is a criminally underused language.

 For me, I would not want to build anything without something like a `Result` type.
 There is so much control over what is happening.
 It is easy to understand what can go wrong, how it goes wrong, and how that is handled by just reading the code.